vinnyvaleria/SIMRide/README.md

 BOOKING: Weekly pickup scheduler (not important) | BACKEND: Retrieve data from Firebase
 BOOKING: Mark ride as done as passenger | USERS: Edit Profile
-BOOKING: Mark drive as done as driver | USERS: View Profile
-BOOKING: Passengers set meeting area by plotting position on map | CHAT: Live chat, store chat, select user to chat with
+BOOKING: Mark drive as done as driver | USERS: View Profile -- | CHAT: Live chat, store chat, select user to chat with
 DRIVER: When starting the drive, get all passengers pick-up point/destination | USERS: View other profiles
 DRIVER: Get directions to and from school | USERS: Update password
 DRIVER: Create hidden driver page to view map | CHAT: Stored chat history